 - Athletic booster club funds shall not be used to support athletic camps, clinics, private instruction or any activity outside of the school. - The local school district determines when, how and from whom student athletes can receive meals and snacks.
 See Section 441(b)(9), UIL Constitution and Contest Rules. - Schools must give prior approval for any banquet or get-together given for students. - Students may not accept money or other valuable consideration from school booster club funds for any non-school purpose.
 See Section 441(A)(3), UIL Constitution and Contest Rules. - Student athletes are prohibited from accepting valuable consideration for participation in school athletics anything that is not given or offered to the entire student body on the same basis that it is given or offered to an athlete.
 See Section 441(a), UIL Constitution and Contest Rules.
 Valuable consideration is defined as tangible or intangible property or service including anything that is usable, wearable, salable or consumable. - Booster groups or individuals may donate money or merchandise to the school with prior approval of the administration.
 These kinds of donations are often made to cover the cost of commercial transportation and to cover costs for meals.
 It would be a violation for booster groups or individuals to pay for such costs directly, without prior approval from the local school administration.
-See Section 441(b)(9) and Section 840 (a)(2)(A)(iv). - Student athletes may accept small "goodie bags" consisting of cookies, candy and symbolic gifts from their classmates, if allowed by local school policy.
-See Section 441(B)(7), UIL Constitution and Contest Rules.
+See Section 441(b)(9) and Section 840 (a)(2)(A)(iv). - Student athletes may accept small "goodie bags" consisting of cookies, candy and symbolic gifts from their classmates, if allow ed by local school policy.
+See Section 441(B)(7), UIL Constitution and Contest Rules. - May award scholarships for college or university enrollment if awarded at or after graduation from high school, if approved by the local ISD.